 You are here:

 A "wake" refers to the path of moving waves a boat generates and is a product of the boat size, weight, hull shape, boat speed, boat trim, and water depth.
-A boat being accelerated by the force of the engine transfers this energy into the wake.
-All boats create a wake and all boaters are responsible for their wake.
-You can be proactive and reduce your wake simply by changing how you operate your boat to lower the impact on those around you.
-Paddlers also need to gain the skill of maneuvering into a wake to minimize swamping or capsizing.
+A boat propelled by the force of the engine transfers this energy into the wake.
+All boats create a wake, and all boaters are responsible for their wake.
+Changing how you operate your boat speed will also change the wake features.
+You can lower your impact on those around you.
+Paddlers also need to gain the skill of maneuvering into a wake to prevent swamping or capsizing.

 Watch your Speed:

 As the boat operator, it can be easy to control your wake.
 Understanding the speeds under which your boat operates is the first step.
 Oregon has a specific definition for what it means to operate at "Slow -No Wake" speed: Violation of the snow -no wake rule is a Class B violation and can result in fines.

 In Oregon, there are also “statewide proximity rules" for slow-no wake operation that apply on all waterways (OAR 250-010-0025): Operators of boats must operate at slow -no wake: